A Poetry Chapbook

 I Am a Tree

-I am a tree But what do I offer?
+I am a tree.
+But what do I offer?
 What fruit do I bear?
-My fear is to be a provisionless fig tree and cursed by my Lord.
+My fear is to be a provisionless fig tree, cursed by my Lord.
 But how deep are my roots?
-They must be stretched as deep as my God's soil allows, Lest I fall by the wind of the trial of storm meant to strengthen me.
+They must be stretched as deep as my God's soil allows, lest I fall by the wind of the trial of storm meant to strengthen me.
 When fastened in my roots, I hope to be rich in all the fruits of the spirit.
-I have leaves that move There is no still living thing.
-I breathe We all take from and give to the environment Our world is a cycle, but my job is to give.

 Poem